jeisenbath/ansible-collection-tripplite-poweralert/README.md

-# Solarwinds Collection for Ansible
+# Tripplite Power Alert Device Manager Collection for Ansible
 <!-- Add CI and code coverage badges here.
 Samples included below. -->

 <!-- Describe the collection and why a user would want to use it.
 What does the collection do? -->